 He was appointed an Officer of the Order of St John in recognition of his services to the St John’s Ambulance Movement.
 On his retirement, according to his son, he pursued his lifelong interest in the construction and operation of model steam locomotives.

-Article written by Robin Hutton using Moravian archives, the National Railway Museum at York and memories, from Terry Miller’s son John.
+Article written by Robin Hutton using Fulneck archives, the National Railway Museum at York, and memories from Terry Miller’s son, John.